mmedina134/hubot-clmonitor/README.md

-# hubot-clmonitor
+# craigslistbot

-### Running hubot-clmonitor Locally
+### Running craigslistbot Locally

 You can test your hubot by running the following, however some plugins will not behave as expected unless the [environment variables](#configuration) they rely upon have been set.

-You can start hubot-clmonitor locally by running:
+You can start craigslistbot locally by running:
+	For Linux
     % bin/hubot
+	For Windows
+	  .\bin\hubot

 You'll see some start up output and a prompt:

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
-    hubot-clmonitor>
+    craigslistbot>

-Then you can interact with hubot-clmonitor by typing `hubot-clmonitor help`.
+Then you can interact with craigslistbot by typing `craigslistbot help`.

-    hubot-clmonitor> hubot-clmonitor help
+    craigslistbot> craigslistbot help
-    hubot-clmonitor animate me <query> - The same thing as `image me`, except adds [snip] hubot-clmonitor help - Displays all of the help commands that hubot-clmonitor knows about.
+    craigslistbot animate me <query> - The same thing as `image me`, except adds [snip] craigslistbot help - Displays all of the help commands that hubot-clmonitor knows about.
     ...

 ### Configuration